cs106l/textbook/src/index.md

 # Introduction

 Welcome to the **Stanford CS106L textbook**!
-The goal of this textbook is to familarize you with the fundamentals of the C++ langauge as well as the primary components of the Standard Template Library (STL).
+The goal of this textbook is to familiarize you with the fundamentals of the C++ language as well as the primary components of the Standard Template Library (STL).
 This resource is organized with inspiration from Stanford's CS106L: Standard C++ Programming course.
 However, this book can be used without reference to any of CS106L's course materials, although completing the assignments may reinforce topics the material covered in this textbook.

 ## Who You Are